• Skip to primary navigation

 Bake and cool.
 Place in the preheated 350°F oven and bake just until they start to look dry, about 15 minutes.
 (If you touch them with your finger, it will likely still feel doughy — don’t worry, they will firm up as they cool.

-Cool on the baking sheet for about 30 minutes.
+Cool on the baking sheet for at least 15 minutes.

 Keywords gluten-free cookies, peanut butter desserts